 He explained that he was building hours and experience until he had enough for TWA.
 Many of his peers had already made the jump to United, American, and Northwest.
 I asked him what was keeping him from doing that too.
 "Not interested," he said.
 Harrison had his heart set on TWA and nothing would detract him from that goal.
 He still had that gleam in his eye.
 He was in the right place to make his dreams come true.

 Of course I ended up in corporate aviation instead.
 I didn't give Harrison a second thought until TWA got bought out by American Airlines in 2001.
-A friend of mine at American told me that the pilot "rack and stack" put the most senior TWA pilot at the bottom of the American line number list.
+A friend of mine at American told me that the pilot "rack and stack" put most of the TWA pilot list at the bottom of the American line number list.
 "So you could be a 30-year TWA captain one day and an American first officer on reserve the next?"
 I asked.
 "Yeah, isn't that great?"
 He had the complete list so I asked.
 Harrison's name was on the list, almost at the end.
-A year later, every TWA pilot was on the street.
+A year later, most of the former TWA pilot pool was on the street.

 Five years later I was back in Cahokia dropping off yet another airplane to the same Gulfstream maintenance facility when I spotted Harrison walking around yet another Cessna with a high school student in tow.
 He recognized me and I offered him a tour of another Gulfstream, this time a GV, but he wasn't interested.
 He said that after he was furloughed, he got a job driving semi tractor trailers for a few years, waiting for American to recall him.
 He was making more money than he had at TWA or American, got married, and was getting comfortable.
 "But I missed the flying, so here I am," he said, without the smile I had come to expect from him.
 "Besides, being an airline pilot isn't flying, it's computer programming.
 This," he said, pointing to his Cessna, "this is real flying."